Kansas Turnpike: Later history

 A 390-year flood event took place on the night of August 30, 2003, at the Kansas Turnpike's crossing of Jacobs Creek, a tributary of the Cottonwood River 11 mi southwest of Emporia (turnpike milepost 116).
 A thunderstorm that evening dropped large amounts of rain in the area, with a gauge at Plymouth reporting 7.1 in of rainfall in a 24-hour period.
 The culvert carrying Jacobs Creek under the turnpike quickly exceeded its capacity, and water rose onto the turnpike.
 A pool of water 4 ft deep formed on the northbound lanes; the concrete median barrier initially prevented most of the water from crossing to the southbound lanes.
 Seven cars, all headed northbound, stalled in the floodwater.
 The median barrier then gave way, sweeping the stalled cars across the southbound lanes and down the creek as far as 1.5 mi from the highway.
 Six people died in the flood.

 Another flooding event, this one a 100-year flood, caused a portion of the Kansas Turnpike to close in 2019.
 In the early morning hours of May 8, rain gauges in Rose Hill registered over 10 in of rainfall in a 24-hour period.
 Flash flooding along Slate Creek caused that tributary of the Arkansas River to inundate the turnpike 4 mi south of the Wellington exit.
 As a result, just after midnight, the KTA made the decision to close the turnpike between Wellington and the Oklahoma state line.
 The turnpike reopened on May 10.

+In the 2020s, the entire Kansas Turnpike was designated as an Alternative Fuel Corridor for electric vehicles.